rtaket/sarif-sdk/samples/HelloWorldSkim/readme.md

       ],
       "ruleInfo": [
         {
-          "id": "HW0001",
+          "id": "EXAMPLE0001",
-          "name": "HelloWorldSkimmer",
+          "name": "FileVersionSkimmer",
-          "shortDescription": "Verifies a file does not contain the word 'helloworld'.", "fullDescription": "Verifies a file does not contain the word 'helloworld'.", "options": {},
+          "shortDescription": "Verifies that executables and libraries have valid file versions.", "fullDescription": "Verifies that executables and libraries have valid file versions.", "options": {},
           "formatSpecifiers": {
-            "pass": "The word 'helloworld' was not found in the text file {0}", "fail": "The word 'helloworld' was found in the text file {0} on line {1}, column {2}" },
+            "pass": "The file {0} has a valid file version of {1}.", "emptyfileversion": "The file {0} contains an empty file version.", "zerofileversion": "The file {0} contains an invalid file version: {1}" },
           "properties": {}
         }